United States Regiments & Batteries > New York > 25th New York Infantry Regiment

 Battle of Hanover Court House

 The regiment lost 158 casualties out of 349 engaged.
 Lieutenants George E. Fiske, Charles Halpin and Thomas Thompson, 2 other officers and 32 enlisted men were killed or mortally wounded.
-Colonel Johnson and Lt.
-Colonel Savage, Adjutant Oliver Houghton, Lieutenants Thomas Coglan, Patrick Hicks, Surgeon Hiland Weed and 63 enlisted men were wounded, and Lt.
+Colonel Charles Johnson and Lieutenant Colonel Savage, Adjutant Oliver Houghton, Lieutenants Thomas Coglan, Patrick Hicks, Surgeon Hiland Weed and 63 enlisted men were wounded, and Lt.
 Richard Esselstyn of Company E and 50 enlisted men were missing or captured.
-Lt.
-Esselstyn died of his wounds in capativity on May 31.
+Lieutenant Esselstyn died of his wounds in captivity on May 31.

 May 27-29 Operations about Hanover Court House